 Food, Exercise and Drug Addiction: A Strange Combination

-Eating healthy, exercise and drug addiction may seem like an odd combination, however recent studies show that exercise could decrease substance abuse and reinforce abstinence, while healthy eating may increase mood and long-term recovery.
+But recent studies show that exercise could actually decrease substance use and reinforce abstinence.
+Maintaining a healthy diet may increase mood and long-term recovery.

 Since many drugs and withdrawal often deplete your body of nutrients, leave you dehydrated and create electrolyte imbalances in your body, exercise should always be discussed with your treatment team to ensure safety.